SandataRa/SandataRa/README.md

 ### Hello, it's Sandratra! 👋

-Passionate about BI, data & analytics, I have applied my skills in actively contributing to the creation of end-to-end analytical platforms—from data ingestion to visualization for the past 6 years.
+Passionate about BI, data & analytics, I have applied my skills in actively contributing to the creation of end-to-end analytical platforms, from data ingestion to visualization for the past 7 years.
 I'm sharing my journey in Business Intelligence and Data Engineering.

 🌱 I’m currently learning Microsoft Fabric & Azure.
 📫 How to reach me: **sandratra@sandataconsulting.com**